 Besides various missions with the Ministry for Foreign Affairs, Mr. Örnéus has worked as an Aid Coordinator with the Swedish International Development Agency, and also as a Management Consultant for Swedish Management Group and the Swedish Employer’s Federation.
 Mr. Per Örnéus was born in Stockholm in 1962, is married, and has two daughters.

-Ambassador Alfonso Quiñónez is Secretary for External Relations of the Organization of American States.
+Ambassador Alfonso Quiñónez is Professor at the Universidad Francisco Marroquin de Guatemala.
+Prior to taking up this position in 2015, Ambassador Quiñónez served for 13 years in the the Organization of American States, most recently the Secretary for External Relations.
 Previously at OAS, Ambassador Quiñónez served as Executive Secretary for Integral Development and Director General of the Inter-American Agency for Cooperation and Development (ICAD).
 Prior to joining OAS in 2001, Ambassador Quiñónez served as Executive Director of the Alvaro Arzù Foundation for Peace in Guatemala and as advisor to the Mayor of Guatemala City.
 As a diplomat in the Guatemalan Foreign Service, he served as Ambassador for ten years and held postings in Spain and the United States.
 From 1998-2000, he served as Ambassador and Permanent Representative of Guatemala to the Organization of American States.